Content Migration. How to Move Your Content to a New Website?

 Analyzing the traffic will allow you to determine which subpages are the most important for your site.
 However, even those pages that don’t generate traffic may be valuable if they concern specialized issues.
 It’s worth keeping them if the topicality hasn’t decreased drastically.
 What the users are searching for is to some extent determined by the current trends which often make a come back every few years.
 In such a situation it’s worth moving the content to a new site.
 As an example we can take polaroids, cameras that print photos immediately after they’re taken – a decade ago they were considered a thing of the past.

-What to pay attention to during the migration?
+What to pay attention to during a successful content migration process?

 Remember to ensure that you’ve moved all the elements linked to the content, especially those that have impact on SEO:

-1. Product and category descriptions, title, meta description, alts…
+1. Product and category descriptions, title, associated metadata, alts…

 Make sure that all texts such as category and product descriptions have been moved properly.
 If you copy the content to a new CMS from a text editor (e.g. MS Word), use the paste option without formatting.
 At the same time it’s important to introduce Hx headers and other semantic tags (<strong> and <em>), as well as texts that aren’t visible on the website itself: page titles, meta descriptions or alternative descriptions of graphics and photos.